hupe13/extensions-leaflet-map-github/CustomElevation.md

 # Custom elevation

-If you want use a own style, you can it do so:
+If you want use an own style, you can it do so:

 Select other theme in the Options Page and give it a name.